googledatastudio/community-connectors/pagespeed-insights/README.md

 There are a few next steps that could improve this connector. please feel free to open a PR with any of these improvements.

+1. Refactor the Connector to use the new Data connector Service.
+2. Listing the actual opportunities that are not complied with as a separate set of dimensions to be displayed in a table.
+3. Better error handling when the url is not valid or if the api key expires/ goes over quota.
+4. Add Configuarable cacheing using Data Studio api
+## Changelog
+### Version 2.0
 1. Breaking out mobile and desktop score into separate metrics
-1. Listing the rules that are not complied with as a separate set of dimensions to be displayed in a table.
-1. Better error handling when the url is not valid or if the api key expires/ goes over quota.
+2. Adding the count of the number of opportunities to improve the url
+3. Added a direct link to the actual report on the web

 If you have any feedback, feel free to tweet at [@ukdatageek] (the original author of this connector), or open an issue in the repo.

+## To Contribute:
+1. Fork this project and make your changes.
+2. Make sure you run `prettier --write "**/*.js"` on your code before you push to make your code look great and easy to read.
+3. Raise an issue in github and describe what you are going to fix
+4. Push your changes to branch with the issue name in it eg 145/update-api-to-v5
+5. Create a pull request with details of the change

 [@ukdatageek]: https://twitter.com/ukdatageek